 The Aaker Model provides a blueprint to build a successful brand.
 A key aspect of the model is brand identity.
 Read more to learn about the Aaker Model and how to build brand identity using its principles.

-David Aaker, a marketing specialist, created the Aaker Model.
-The model outlines what is necessary to attain brand equity.
-It furthermore strongly weights brand identity and offers unique solutions to build a successful brand identity.
+The Aaker Model is a brand guideline developed by David Aaker, a marketing specialist.
+The model outlines how a company can attain brand equity.
+It also emphasizes the high importance of brand identity and offers unique solutions to build brand.

 The Aaker Model provides building blocks to developing a brand identity.
-A solid understanding of these basic principles allows companies to utilize the model and find a brand identity.
-The following are ways to explore the ideas of the Aaker Model and guide your business toward a strong brand identity for future endeavors.
+It is a foundational point of emphasis for companies constructing their brand.
+The following are ways the Aaker Model can help your business build strong brand identity.

-It’s not surprising that a company’s product builds its brand identity for better or worse.
-A true measurement of product is an approach that requires multiple stages and factors.
-This measurement includes the way a product is perceived, which markets are using it and what kind of characteristics are aligned with it.
-The intention a company has for its product doesn’t always coordinate with the resulting usage or users.
+A true measurement of your product involves a multi-stage approach.
+This includes examining the way a product is perceived, which markets are using it and what kind of characteristics are aligned with it.
+The intention a company has for its product doesn’t always coordinate with the resulting usage.

-For example, when I was younger a company sold something called ‘Pogs’, round tiny cardboard pieces with designs on them.
-They were intended for the purpose of playing a game where users slammed them to flip them over.
-They became very popular, however the popularity was for a completely different reason.
-Kids were collecting and trading them.
-In fact, nobody was actually playing the game the company originally intended.
-Determine the ways to better build brand identity by understanding these types of factors of product.
+For example, when I was younger, a company sold a product called ‘POGS’ – round tiny cardboard pieces.
+They were intended to be used in a game where users flipped them over.
+They became very popular, however the popularity was for a completely different reason – collecting and trading.
+In fact, not many played the game.
+Accordingly, embrace the evolution of your personal product and services to build strong brand identity.

 The logo of a brand is huge in building brand identity, as it is a clear notification of everything the company stands for.
 Each time someone sees it they recognize it and associate it with a certain company.
 Beyond this, companies need to be aware of the images and symbols they use in projects and campaigns.